Starting Plants from Seeds on a Budget

 Are you thinking about starting plants from seeds and want to do it on a budget?

-Me too! and Now is the time to get going.
+Me too!
+Now is the time to get a jump on the growing season.

 Why Start Plants from Seed

-When we are talking about budget, just the fact that even the most expensive seed packet can be cheaper than one plant from the garden centers is helping with the budget.
+When we are talking about budget, just the fact that even the most expensive seed packet can be cheaper than one plant from the garden centers is helping with starting a garden on a budget

 I spend hundreds if not thousands on plants each spring for my gardens but never had a space in my house to do seed starting.